tikkikkit21/LinkedInLearning/Misc/Unity2D/README.md

     - Prevents "bleed"
     - When a sprite's edge pixels show up in another
     - Results in random lines or glitchy display
+- Things to change for sprites
+    - Set pixels per unit to 1
+    - Change filter mode to `Point`

 ### Optimizing Loose Sprites
 - Sometimes games can have loose sprites